A Workflow is a collection of Steps, Environment Variables, and other configurations for a single

 You most likely don’t want to run

-with an underscore character to make them utility workflows,
+deploy.
+If you prefix those with an underscore character to make them utility Workflows, the

 The following workflows are available: * ci * deploy You can run a selected workflow with: $ bitrise run WORKFLOW-ID The following utility workflows are defined: * _send-notifications * _setup * _test Note about utility workflows: Utility workflow names start with '_' (example: _my_utility_workflow).
 These workflows can't be triggered directly, but can be used by other workflows in the before_run and after_run lists.

 The configuration format of the Bitrise CLI is referred to as bitrise.yml.
 This is the expected file name the configuration should be saved with.

 Any tool that can edit `bitrise.yml` can add custom properties to it.
 This way you can add special properties or notes to your env vars, or even try new configurations...

 To understand Bitrise in depth, there are a few key concepts that must be kept in mind.
 These are immutable and crucial to the way we do things.